thevalidcode/validpanel-cli/README.md

 # validpanel-cli

 `validpanel-cli` is a secure TypeScript-based command-line tool for managing core infrastructure behind **Valid Panel**.
-It handles DNS, SSL certificates, and Apache web server configuration on private VPS servers — all with a focus on scalability and security.
+It handles DNS, SSL certificates, and Caddy web server configuration on private VPS servers — all with a focus on scalability and security.

 ---